hhandoko/play2-scala-pdf/README.md

 If you are using Play Framework Java, check out [https://github.com/innoveit/play2-pdf](https://github.com/innoveit/play2-pdf).

-`play2-scala-pdf` is a fork of the project above with the aim to reduce the final distribution size for Play!
-Scala projects by rebasing the module to Play!
-Scala core (i.e. avoid including Play!
-Java additions in Play!
-Scala projects).
+`play2-scala-pdf` is a fork of the project above with the aim to reduce the final distribution size for Play Framework Scala projects by rebasing the module to Play Framework Scala core (i.e. avoid including Play Framework Java additions in Play Framework Scala projects).

 ## Installation